 www.thepiccolo.com

-A sister property to Paso Robles Inn, The Piccolo is a pet friendly luxury boutique just one block from Downtown City Park. the boutique offers 24 rooms including a 738 sq. ft. suite on the top floor.
-The Paso Robles hotel has also become a favorite nightspot, with wine tasting and rooftop bar.
-A food menu is available at both the Piper Wine Lounge and Tetto rooftop bar.
-Like Paso Robles Inn, The Piccolo offers special savings when booking direct, in addition to other attractive packages.
-Another attractive special is the Stay & Play, with a round of golf at Hunter Ranch Golf Course.
+A sister property to Paso Robles Inn, The Piccolo is a pet-friendly luxury boutique just one block from Downtown City Park.
+The boutique offers 24 rooms, including a 738 sq. ft. suite on the top floor.
+The Paso Robles Hots has also become a favorite nightspot, offering wine tasting and a rooftop bar.
+A food menu is available at the Piper Wine Lounge and Tetto rooftop bar.
+Like Paso Robles Inn, The Piccolo offers special savings when directly and to other attractive packages.
+Another attractive special is the Stay & Play, a round of golf at Hunter Ranch Golf Course.
 The Piccolo and Paso Robles Inn are integral members of Martin Resorts, with several upscale properties along California’s breathtaking Central Coast.

 Related: Where To Stay Near Hearst Castle